Rooty Hill - Minchinbury

 Rooty Hill - Minchinbury features high concentrations of family households, with a higher-than-average median household size

 Family households account for 83.2% of all households, including 48.6% couples with children, 19.1% couples without children, and 14.3% single parent families.
-Non-family households make up the remaining 16.8%, with lone person households at 14.8% and group households comprising 1.9% of the total.
-The median household size is 3.2 people, larger than the Greater Sydney average of 3.1.
+Non-family households constitute the remaining 16.8%, with lone person households at 14.8% and group households comprising 1.9%.
+The median household size is 3.2 people, which is larger than the Greater Sydney average of 3.1.

 Frequently Asked Questions - Households